quantastica/qps-api/README.md

 Synthesis and transpilation tool can be used to:

-- Create quantum circuit from state vectors
+- create quantum circuit from state vectors

-- Create quantum circuit from truth table
+- create quantum circuit from truth table

-- Create quantum circuit from unitary matrix (decompose unitary matrix)
+- create quantum circuit from unitary matrix (decompose unitary matrix)

-- Transpile circuits (change instruction set)
+- transpile circuits (change instruction set)

 ### Job management